Russwater RPG Ruleset

 Reaching 0 Hit Points and Death

-When a creature ends a round on between 0 HP and their negative HP maximum, they are deemed alive but are out of any combat taking place and cannot take actions until they have taken a rest.
+When a creature ends a round on 0 HP or lower, they are deemed alive but are out of any combat taking place, cannot return and cannot take actions until they have taken a rest.

 Killing dying / incapacitated / unconscious creatures